5 Questions with Amanda Welshons, MSPC Content Director

-Amanda Welshons is a MSPC associate content director with 10+ years of experience.
+Amanda Welshons is a MSPC content director with 10+ years of experience.
 In her role, Amanda strategizes and develops editorially driven content strategies and storytelling approaches to hit client marketing goals and objectives.

 Amanda also oversees the day-to-day execution of creative deliverables, working with in-house and freelance writers, designers and stylists to deliver on the mission of the project at hand.
 With a strong editorial background, she is curious about how content inspires people to engage and pushes brands to think differently about consumers’ needs, wants and levels of awareness.